Maple Sourcing Ltd.

 Consolidation Strategy: The brand decides to consolidate its packaging supply chain.
 They work with a sourcing company to find a single, large, and sophisticated packaging supplier who can either produce all the components in-house or has a well-managed system for sourcing the parts they don’t make themselves.
 They move from four component suppliers to one integrated packaging partner.

 Result: The complexity of their supply chain is drastically reduced.
 They now have one point of contact for all packaging.
 The integrated partner is responsible for ensuring all components are ready on time, significantly improving the reliability of supply to the contract filler.
-This move is particularly strategic as the brand is developing exclusive packaging, a key part of the private label business model.
+This move is particularly strategic as the brand is developing exclusive packaging, a key part of the private label production.
 They also gain a partner who can provide innovative new packaging ideas, helping them stay ahead of competitors.

 The Critical Role of a Sourcing and Consolidation Agent